psipred/cgdms/README.md

 See the discussion in the paper for ways of alleviating this.

 The lists of training and validation PDB chains are available [here](cgdms/datasets) and the protein data files [here](cgdms/protein_data/train_val).
-The representative structures from the folding simulations shown in Figure 4 are available [here](cgdms/protein_data/representative_strucs).
+The representative structures from the folding simulations shown in Figure 4 of the paper are available [here](cgdms/protein_data/representative_strucs).

 See the autobuild [script](.github/workflows/CI.yml) and [logs](https://github.com/psipred/cgdms/actions) for automated commands to install and run the package in Ubuntu.